endatabas/endb-book/src/appendix/why.md

 Then there is the SQL of industry, the many-tentacled leviathan of IBM, Oracle, and Microsoft: the SQL sold to businesses and governments, ceaselessly bifurcated into new dialects with each version and implementation.
-Between these two rests the SQL of the ISO specification — unified across 11 published standards, from SQL-86 to SQL:2023, spanning thousands of pages, adhered to by no single database.
+Between these two rests the SQL of the ISO specification — unified across 11 published standards, from SQL-86 to SQL:2023, spanning thousands of pages, adhered to by no single database.[^mimer]
 Last, there is colloquial SQL, the language one refers to by the question, "do you know SQL?"
 These four threads are intertwined across four decades, making it very difficult to clearly define what is meant by "SQL", even in very narrow contexts.
 Colloquial SQL is of greatest interest to us.